 Gender Affirming and Transgender Voice Training may be appropriate for individuals who are looking for a safe way to develop or explore a voice that is healthy and more congruent with and/or reflective of their identity.

-Our speech-language pathologist and voice therapist, Alyssa, is grateful to have been welcomed by the LGBTQ2S+ community and has had extensive training and experience in working with folks to discover, develop, and maintain a voice that is congruent with their identity.
+Our speech-language pathologist and voice therapist, Alyssa (she/her), is grateful to have been welcomed by the LGBTQ2S+ community and offers support through her extensive training, flexibility, creativity and experience in voice.
+She is passionate about helping folks to discover, develop, and maintain a voice that is congruent with their identity.
 Alyssa takes a person-centred approach across the gender spectrum when it comes to gender affirming voice training and care.

-While some folks may have specific voice feminization, voice masculinization, or voice neutralization goals in mind, Alyssa is aware of exploring beyond the constraints of gender labels and stereotypes.
-She also provides voice therapy for those who are looking to refine vocal quality and build vocal endurance, or for those who are healing from a voice surgery (e.g. voice feminization surgery).
+While some may have specific voice feminization, voice masculinization, or voice neutralization goals in mind, Alyssa invites exploring beyond the constraints of gender labels and stereotypes.
+She also provides voice therapy for those who are looking to refine vocal quality and build vocal endurance, or for those who are healing, for example, from a voice feminization surgery.
+You can read more about Alyssa's journey here.

 If you're curious about the length of time for voice training, you're not alone.
 This is so challenging to answer, as each program is non-prescriptive and highly individualized.
 For a general idea of what training might look like, you could consider these three stages: